Women's - Intro to Backcountry Ski & Splitboarding

 There is no better place in the world to learn backcountry skiing than Whistler and our guides will ensure you have an enjoyable and educational day.
 This is a must-do tour to complete your stay in Whistler.

-Lift Ticket: A lift ticket is required for day 2 of this course.
+Lift Ticket: A lift ticket is required for this course.

 - Avalanche safety equipment is not included (transceiver, shovel, probe)